 The Board recognizes that when someone takes the time to lodge a formal complaint it is because they feel dissatisfaction with the service they have received and/or believe that the Realtor has acted improperly in some way.
 The Board takes complaints very seriously and makes every effort to ensure that any complaint is thoroughly investigated and that all parties involved have a full opportunity to be heard.

 It is important to note that the Board's jurisdiction is able only to determine if a Realtor has breached the Code of Ethics, Standards of Business Practice or the Board's Bylaws and Regulations.
 The Board does not have the jurisdiction to make monetary awards or determinations on contract disputes.
 Such matters are within the jurisdiction of the civil courts.
-Any concerns that regard possible breaches of the Real Estate Services Act should be referred to the Real Estate Council of BC.
+Any concerns that regard possible breaches of the Real Estate Services Act should be referred to the BC Financial Services Authority.